epicallan/squid/README.md

 use of Template Haskell.

 Squid makes use of Generic programming and type level programming to provide a similar sql query API to that of Persistent-Esqueleto.
+In a way Squid is very similar to Selda as far as general approach is concerned.

 ## Motivation

-Squid is built for those who love the Esqueleto persistent sql query EDSL but wish they had the following:
+Squid is built for those who love Persistent-Esqueleto but wish they had the following:

 - A non TH way of specifying table entities.
-- A namespace that's not littered with new compile generated Template Haskell generated types and values.
+- A namespace that's not littered with new compile generated Template Haskell generated types.
+- A minimal and flexible API

 ## Comparison between Persistent-Esqueleto and Squid